How to Fix a Storm Door Hinge: Loose, Squeaky & Stuck Pins

 Step 3: Work the Hinge

 After the penetrating oil has had time to soak in, open and close the storm door several times.
-This action helps to distribute the oil and break free any rust or debris that’s causing the stiffness.
+This helps distribute the oil and break free any rust or debris causing the stiffness.

 Step 4: Apply Lubricating Oil

-Once the hinge moves more freely, it’s time for a lighter lubricating oil (like 3-in-1 oil) for long-term smoothness.
-Apply a few drops to the hinge pin and knuckles.
-Again, work the door back and forth to ensure the lubricant spreads evenly.
+Once the hinge moves more freely, switch to a lighter lubricating oil (like 3-in-1 oil) for long-term smoothness.
+A penetrating oil like WD-40 is a solvent first and a lubricant second — it evaporates and washes away faster than a dedicated light oil, so it shouldn’t be your only long-term lubricant.
+Apply a few drops to the hinge pin and knuckles, then work the door back and forth to spread it evenly.

 Step 5: Wipe Away Excess